cesargmm/ansible-role-docker/README.md

 This Ansible role installs and sets up Docker on Linux systems.

 > [!NOTE]
-> By installing this rile sudo users will also be added to docker group.
+> By installing this role sudo users will be added to docker group.

 ## Requirements